-POSITION: The DHF seeks to hire a dynamic and creative Community Organizer & Trainer to engage residents and establish a grassroots base of trained volunteers to engage in advocacy efforts to improve the education, health and civic engagement outcomes for Bakersfield residents.
+POSITION: The Community Organizer & Trainer engages community residents and establishes a grassroots base of trained volunteers to engage in advocacy efforts to improve the education, health, and civic engagement outcomes for Bakersfield residents.

 - Build a volunteer base of parents, students, and community members conducting a “House Meeting” campaign in targeted Bakersfield neighborhoods.